Inmate escapes from Edmonton correctional facility | CBC News

 Police are looking for an inmate who escaped from the Stan Daniels Healing Centre.

-Jimmy Kyle Saskatchewan, 28, went missing from the minimum-security facility on June 23, Correctional Service Canada said in a media release.
+Jimmy Kyle Saskatchewan, 28, went missing from the minimum-security facility on June 23, Correctional Service Canada said in a news release Sunday.

 The Edmonton Police Service has issued a warrant for his arrest.